etkayapar/BIOR93_phylo_2024/README.md

-# **BIOR93 Applied Bioinformatics - Phylogenetics Module**
+# **BIOR93 Applied Bioinformatics - Phylogenetics Module 5**

 Teachers Jadranka Rota and Etka Yapar

 ## **Introduction**

-In this course we will learn in practice how to download data from GenBank, create a multigene dataset, analyse the dataset using maximum likelihood and Bayesian methods, as well as multispecies coalescent methods, and how to manipulate trees for publication.
+In this module we will learn in practice how to download data from GenBank, create a multigene dataset, analyse the dataset using Maximum likelihood and Bayesian methods, as well as multispecies coalescent methods, and how to manipulate trees for publication.

+We will use mitochondiral genomes from cats (Felidae) as our dataset.
+First you will download the DNA sequence data from GenBank (Tutorial 1) and learn how to align it (Tutorial 2).
+Then you will select the best model of DNA subsitution for your data (Tutorial 3).
+This will be followed by setting up a Bayesian phylogenetic inference analysis (Tutorial 4) and Maximum Likelihood analysis (Tutorial 5).
+The final analysis will be focused on using a multispecies coalescent approach in Astral IV (Tutorial 6).
+Finally, you will learn how to manipulate phylogenetic trees in FigTree (Tutorial 7).

+Then you will need to apply some of the skills you acquired to complete the course assignment, which is graded on the pass/fail scale.

 ## **Program**

-**Location:** Computer lab (D226), Biologihuset, Lund University, Sölvegatan 35, 223 62 Lund
+**Location:** Computer lab (D226), Biologihuset D, Lund University, Sölvegatan 35, 223 62 Lund

 | Hours\Days  | Tuesday May 21                                           | Wednesday May 22                                   | Friday May 24                                                          |